 Updates on your pet

-You may call in to obtain patient updates from a veterinary nurse at any time.
-Please understand that veterinary nurses are not able to discuss test results or a diagnosis with you.
-Veterinary nurse rounds are scheduled between 7 and 8 in the morning and evenings so calling during this time may result in the client service team taking a message.
+You may call in to obtain patient updates from a veterinary technician at any time.
+Please understand that veterinary technicians are not able to discuss test results or a diagnosis with you.
+Veterinary technician rounds are scheduled between 7 and 8 in the morning and evenings so calling during this time may result in the client service team taking a message.

 Assigning a primary communication contact